Category: Chocolate

 Now it’s time to make the mint cream cheese topping while the brownie base cools to room temperature.
 Using an electric mixer, beat softened cream cheese and sugar until it becomes smooth.

 Add green food coloring (if using) and peppermint extract to the cream cheese filling, and mix well until combined and all color has blended in.
 The food coloring is optional, but I recommend it, especially if you’re making this dessert for St. Patrick’s Day!
-Use a few drops or as much as you wish to achieve a mint green color.
-Once the filling is fully tinted and blended, gently fold in whipped topping.

 When the brownie layer has completely cooled, gently add the mint cream cheese filling on top.
 Spread the filling to cover the entire top surface.
 Cover the pan, and refrigerate the mint brownie pie for one hour (at least).